 that was another Nazirite vow.

-It seems unlikely that the writer of the "no long hair" verse was actually
+It seems impossible that the writer of the "no long hair" verse was

 Paul, because Paul was trained as a Rabbi and would have known about the